highfellow/cms-backup-script/README.md

 CMS Backup script
 =================
 This is a script, `backup`, which handles backups of a content management system.
 I.e. some files plus one or more databases.
 The files can be specified quite flexibly as paths to include or exclude relative to a top level directory given in the global config file.
 The databases can be (currently) either mysql or postgresql.
-There is also another script, `pullbackups`, which will pull down backups generated this way from a remote server.
+There is also another script, `pullbackups`, which will pull down backups generated this way from a remote server for off site storage.
 The bulk of the work done by both scripts is handled by `rsync`.

 The backup script
 -----------------